 Junior Volunteers are volunteers 12 to 15 years old.
-They are identified by a royal blue or red volunteer shirt.
+They are identified by their name tag that states "Jr. Volunteer" above their name.
 These volunteers must be accompanied by an adult who is also an official volunteer.
 This is a great opportunity for families to volunteer, spend time together, and do good for others.
 No more than four Junior Volunteers per one adult volunteer will be accepted.